Mastro 👨🍳 Docs

 Self-hosted

-If you want to self-host your client-side dependencies instead of relying on a third-party CDN, download pre-bundled versions from a CDN or from NPM.
+If you want to self-host your client-side dependencies instead of relying on a third-party CDN, you can download pre-bundled versions from a CDN or from NPM.
 Often, you can find bundled files in a dist/ folder or similar in the Code tab of the package on NPM.
 For the markdown-it example, this would be the dist/markdown-it.min.js file on this page.

 <!doctype html>